Skip to this page's content

 • Serve a 10 day compliance notice to correct the issues and provides a copy to KCHA.

-• If there is no compliance and the items are HQS defects, you may request a complaint inspection after a compliance notice has been sent and the time frame to comply has passed.
+• If there issues are not corrected, you may request a complaint inspection after a compliance notice has been sent and the time frame to comply has passed.

 • You can determine if you want to proceed with additional legal action or eviction and/or charge the tenant for repairs.